Technical Explanation – Dominant Stroke Frequency (DSF)

 Locomotion generally involves the actuation of some of the larger muscles in the body.
 This produces specific acceleration oscillations as well as small cyclical changes in body orientation, which can be sensed potentially throughout the body.
 The presence of both acceleration and orientation changes at the locomotion rate means that any of the usual fine-scale motion sensors can be used to measure the DSF.
 Magnetometers and gyroscopes sense orientation, while accelerometers sense both orientation and specific acceleration, but any of these sensors in a surface-attached tag will produce components that vary at the locomotory rate.
 The magnitude of these locomotion signals depends on the position of the tag on the body but the oscillation rate, and therefore the DSF, does not.

 Although the DSF can be estimated by finding each locomotory cycle in the motion sensor data (i.e., in the accelerometer, magnetometer or gyroscope signals), this would be a lot of work.
-A simpler approach is to compute a spectral average of the sensor data using fast Fourier transforms (FFTs).
+A simpler approach is to compute a spectral average of the sensor data using Fast Fourier Transforms (FFTs).
 Locomotory motions are often largest in one or two of the animal’s three cardinal axes.
 For example, in cetacean swimming, locomotion signals are largest in the dorso-ventral and longitudinal axes.
-If the axis with strongest locomotion signal is known, the spectral average can be computed on just this axis.
+If the axis with the strongest locomotion signal is known, the spectral average can be computed on just this axis.
 Alternatively, the spectral averages of each axis can be combined, or can be inspected individually for a peak corresponding to the DSF.
 In either case, the DSF peak is often readily identified.

 What is it good for?